Ekaterina-Koulakova/ekaterinakoulak/README.md

-Hello, my name is **Ekaterina (Katya) Koulakova** and I am currently a Research Associate at the NYU Neuroscience Institute.
+Hello, my name is **Katya** and I am currently a Research Associate at the NYU Neuroscience Institute.

+I am primarily **driven by beuatiful design**.

+As such, I am interested in exploring how the architecture of the brain influences our perception of reality.
+Neural systems don't merely observe the world; they actively interpret it, dynamically reconfiguring stimuli based on past experiences and structural biases to construct meaningful representations.
+Understanding how these evolving systems and their biological constraints implement statistical processes to evoke the world with which we interface serves as my intellectual pursuit.

 #### Educational Background